RafaelReyesCarmona/SteinhartHart/README.md

 Although there are ways to calculate the coefficients yourself experimentally it might be cheaper and easier to just buy a thermistor with known specs.
 This page can help to calculate thats coefficients.
+[Thermistor Calculator V1.1](https://www.thinksrs.com/downloads/programs/therm%20calc/ntccalibrator/ntccalculator.html).

 To get readings from a thermistor into your Arduino you will have to use a conventional voltage divider circuit.